dmironenko/stocks/README.md

 Backend is built on top of spring-boot
 - REST API          - spring-web
 - access db         - spring-data and Hibernate
-- in memory storage - H2
+- in memory storage - H2 + liquibase

 In memory db + Hibernate is used to handle id-generation, concurrency and lastUpdate timestamp.